fish-shell/fish-shell/doc_src/cmds/test.rst

     end

-A common comparison is with $status:
+A common comparison is with :envvar:`status`: